Table of Contents

 1.2.
 Core Competencies Evaluated in Student Case Studies

-- Insight quality and recommendations — Are insights data-driven and aligned with strategic objectives?
+- Insight quality and recommendations — Do insights connect to strategic objectives, or do recommendations feel bolted on?

-- Communication and stakeholder readiness — Can students anticipate questions and adapt their responses?
+- Communication and stakeholder readiness — Can they anticipate pushback and adjust their answer when challenged?

 How to Conduct Student Interviews for Case Studies